 There are many different wearable devices that can help you with your foot pain or gait abnormalities.
 Some of the options we offer include:

 - Customizable orthotics.
 Rather than going out and buying a shoe insert off the rack at a pharmacy (which may or may not help), you can visit our office.
 For about the same price, we can select an appropriate insert and heat mold it in our office to provide a customized (and more effective) fit.
-A pair of these orthotics molded to your feet costs only $50.
+A pair of these orthotics molded to your feet costs only $60 and can be made the same day.

 - Custom orthotics.
 The real deal.
 These devices are individually manufactured from the ground up just for you, made from a biofoam mold of your feet.
-This casting process is extremely important, and we take great care to make sure we’re measuring your feet in a biomechanically correct position.
-The cost of a pair of true custom-made foot orthotics begins at only $350.
+This casting process is extremely important, and we take great care to make sure we’re capturing your feet in a biomechanically correct position.
+The cost of a pair of true custom-made and individually calibrated foot orthotics is only $375.

 - Braces.
 Foot braces or splints may be prescribed to stretch tight tendons, support wobbling ankles, improve your walking biomechanics, or other reasons.
-Our selection includes the Equinus Brace, a great option for people with plantar fasciitis or limited ankle mobility, which works much better than traditional night splints or manual stretching.
+Our selection includes the Equinus Brace, a great option for people with plantar fasciitis, achilles tendonitis or limited ankle mobility, which works much better than traditional night splints or manual stretching.

 Do I Really Need Orthotics or Bracing?